You can add buttons to App notifications to direct users to take specific actions. App notifications support one or two buttons, e.g., a single

 Interactive notification buttons are tied to an action within your app, so a developer must first update your app, registering new categories in the Airship SDK.

-After your developer registers the new categories, you can complete this tutorial.
+After your developer registers the new categories, you can add buttons to your project.
 You will need the category name for each button.

 Create a New Notification Button

-- Enter a Name and Description for the button, so you can find it in the full list of buttons.
+- Enter a Name and Description for the button, so you can identify it.

 - Button Label: Identifies button label for display purposes in the dashboard.
 Should match the label defined in the app.
 Does NOT change button labels in app.